Chart Color Schemes

 Leneva has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
-Notable ones are Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project), 92 Martins Road Leneva Residential Development, Hydrogen Park Murray Valley (HyP Murray Valley), and Leneva-Baranduda Precinct Structure Plan.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+Nine projects identified by AreaSearch are expected to influence the region.
+Notable initiatives include Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project), 92 Martins Road Leneva Residential Development, Hydrogen Park Murray Valley (HyP Murray Valley), and Leneva-Baranduda Precinct Structure Plan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.